apache/activemq-website/src/components/classic/documentation/examples.md

 Old examples
 ------------

-In older versions of ActiveMQ Classic, the corresponding examples were located in `examples/` or `examples/openwire/swissarmy/` directories, where you can do the similar tasks with an ant script.
+In older versions of ActiveMQ, the corresponding examples were located in `examples/` or `examples/openwire/swissarmy/` directories, where you can do the similar tasks with an ant script.
 ```
 ant producer
 ant consumer